Myths about getting an entry level mining job

 Myth: The S11 is nationally recognised

 The S11 is not recognised by any of the other mining inspectorates around the country, only Queensland.
 It’s an induction required for jobs on coal mines in Queensland.
-It will not help you get a job in any other state or even in the hardrock mines in Queensland.
+It will not help you get a job in any other state or even in the Hardrock Gold, Copper and base metal mines in Queensland.
 These mines don’t require it either and again I suggest you check out the job ads for confirmation.

 The S11 has the same result as the RII tickets with your resume.
 How do you think you look to employers?
 Hire me because I have done a coal mining induction for Queensland, even though your mine is a hardrock one, in NSW?
 They just get culled on site.
 The research you do and training you undertake, makes a huge difference to the jobs you can get.